Paschke duality and assembly maps: Calculation of the domain and target of the Paschke transformation

-If $X$ is in $\ppGTopf$, then {$\kkG(C_0(X))$ is ind-$G$-proper in the sense of \cite[Def.\ 1.24]{KKG}, and by Lemma \ref{eroigjweogregwgefwe}} the functor $\bB\mapsto K_{\bB}^{G,\an}({X})$ sends exact sequences in $\Fun(BG,\nCcat)$ to fibre sequences of functors on $\ppGTopf$.
-By \cite[Thm.\ 1.29.3\&7]{KKG} in combination with \cite[Thm.\ 1.25]{KKG} it furthermore annihilates flasques, and sends weak Morita equivalences to equivalences.
-We apply the exactness property to the exact sequence Since $ \bC^{(G)}_{\std}$ is countably additive it is flasque and $ K_{ \bC^{(G)}_{\std}}^{G,\an} (-)\simeq 0$.
-We thus get the equivalence of functors on $\ppGTopf$.
-We now use that the inclusion $ A\to \bK^{(G)}_{\std}$ is a weak Morita equivalence \cite[Ex.\ 16.13]{cank}.
-It is here where we use that $A$ is unital.
-Consequently, {by \cite[Thm.\ 1.29.3]{KKG}} we get an equivalence
+If $X$ is in $\ppGTopf$, then by Lemma \ref{eroigjweogregwgefwe} the functor $\bB\mapsto K_{\bB}^{G,\an}({X})$ sends exact sequences in $\Fun(BG,\nCcat)$ to fibre sequences of functors on $\ppGTopf$, annihilates flasques, and sends relative Morita equivalences to equivalences.
+By \cite[Thm.\ 1.32.3]{KKG} it also sends weak Morita equivalences to equivalences.